drBenway/pixi-vn-wiki/start/canvas.md

 Pixi’VN uses [PixiJS](https://pixijs.com/8.x/guides/basics/what-pixijs-is) to render the visual novel.
 You can use the Pixi’VN API to add images, text, and animations to the canvas PixiJS.

-If In addition to being able to interact with the canvas from JavaScript/TypeScript, you can also use other narrative languages:
+In addition to being able to interact with the canvas from JavaScript/TypeScript, you can also use other narrative languages:

 - [***ink***](/ink/ink-canvas.md)
 - Ren'Py (Under development)